dockerator/dockerator-elixir/README.md

   Ubuntu or Debian, however this is unimportant if you don't use git-based dependencies.
 This is because if it won't find `git` command in the base image it will invoke `apt-get install git`.
-* At the moment it will not handle SSH agent on other platforms than Mac OS X.
+* At the moment it will not handle SSH agent on other platforms than Mac OS X and Linux with X running.
 However it should be quite trivial to add others.

 # Let me believe that Karma returns!